peknight/fp/README.md

 def unfold[A, S](init: S)(f: S => Option[(A, S)]): LazyList[A] = ???
 ```

-The `unfold` function is an example of what's sometimes called a *corecursive* (共递归) function.
+The `unfold` function is an example of what's sometimes called a *corecursive* function.
 Whereas a recursive
 function consumes data, a corecursive function produces data.

 Corecursion is also sometimes called *guarded recursion*, and productivity is also sometimes called *cotermination*